Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 ## Response Time and Response vs. Resolution

 It is important to distinguish between *response* and *resolution* of [SRE] incidents.
-A key goal in this process is to ensure that customer inquiries do not go unanswered.
+A key goal in this process is to ensure that user inquiries do not go unanswered.
 However, *responding* to an [SRE] inquiry does not necessarily mean *resolving* it.
 Sometimes, the only response possible is to acknowledge the inquiry and let the user know that the resources to